huangmeng123/lit_char_data_wayback/README.md

 # LiSCU Dataset
-LiSCU is a dataset of literary pieces and their summaries paired with descriptions of characters that appear in them (presented by [_“Let Your Characters Tell Their Story”:A Dataset for Character-Centric Narrative Understanding_]()).
+LiSCU is a dataset of literary pieces and their summaries paired with descriptions of characters that appear in them (presented by [_"Let Your Characters Tell Their Story": A Dataset for Character-Centric Narrative Understanding_](https://arxiv.org/abs/2109.05438)).
 It was created from various online study guides such as [shmoop](https://www.shmoop.com/study-guides/literature), [SparkNotes](https://www.sparknotes.com/lit/), [CliffsNotes](https://www.cliffsnotes.com/literature), and [LitCharts](https://www.litcharts.com).

 This repo provides a way to reproduce the dataset from [Wayback Machine](https://archive.org/web/), a time-stamped digital archive of the web.